In-Home Assisted Living

 Home care allows a maximum amount of freedom for the individual.
 Hospitals and nursing homes offer more regimented, regulated environments.
 In-house senior care offers a reassuring, individualized setting.

 Home care is personalized care.
-Home care is tailored to the needs of each individual.
-It is delivered on a one-to-one basis.
+Home care is tailored to the needs of everyone.
+Our in-home assisted living in Wichita, KS, is delivered on a one-to-one basis.

 Home care involves the individual and the family in the care that is delivered.
 The patient and his family are taught to participate in their health care.
 They are taught how to get well, and how to stay that way.